bump-sh/cli/README.md

 #### Deploy a folder all at once

-If you already have a hub in your [Bump.sh](https://bump.sh) account, you can automatically create documentation inside it and deploy to it by publishing a whole directory containing multiple API documents in a single command
+If you already have a hub in your [Bump.sh](https://bump.sh) account, you can automatically create documentation and deploy it into that hub by publishing a whole directory containing multiple API documents in a single command:

 ```sh-session
 bump deploy dir/path/to/apis/ --auto-create --hub my-hub --token $HUB_TOKEN